willros/fraggler/README.md

 ## Description
 Fraggler is for fragment analysis in Python!
 Fraggler is a Python package that provides functionality for analyzing and generating reports for fsa files.
-It offers both a Python API and a command-line tool for ease of use.
+It offers both a Python API and a command-line tool.

 ----------------